 It can be integrated with testing framework TestNG.
 In this case, UI Automator can generate informative and detailed reports, similar to reports generated by Ranorex.
 This tool also searches elements very fast.

 Software testing experts find UI Automator good for quality mobile application testing on many Android platforms.
 It is one of the best tools for Android applications, as it is elaborated by Google especially for this operating system.

 Usually, about 80% of new software bugs reproduce on all the supported platforms.
 So, one may perform mobile testing on one of the widely used platforms and discover up to 80% of defects.
 The rest 20% will be found on all the other platforms.
 That means that in most cases it is better to test software product thoroughly on fewer platforms than hastily on numerous.

 At present Android 4.1 is installed on about 66% of all devices using the Android operating system.
 That is why many automated test engineers often decide that UI Automator is the most suitable solution.

 Ranorex is frequently utilized for creation tests for early Android versions.

 Tests automation is a complex task.
-It requires thorough preparation and researches.
-One should also keep up with all the novelties in information technology, applications and test automation tools.
+It requires thorough preparation and researchers.
+One should also keep up with all the novelties in information technology, applications, and test automation tools.
 All this knowledge is necessary for creating the most effective tests.

-About the Author: This is a guest post by Oleg Prosyanik, a Senior Automated Test Engineer of QATestLab, a leading Ukrainian company offering full range of software testing services.
-He has been automating tests for more than 4 years.
-Oleg creates automated tests for different desktop and mobile applications; he has strong programming skills in widely used languages, such as Java, PHP, Delphi, Ruby, C#.
+About the Author: This is a guest post by Oleg Prosyanik, a Senior Automated Test Engineer of QATestLab, a leading Ukrainian company offering the full range of software testing services.